FranklinChen/spreadsheet-ruby/README.md

 A globally unique dummy `Unevaluated` value is used to simulate the OCaml `option` type (`nil` is a bad choice because a cell could legitimately evaluate to `nil`).

+### Object identity

+Instead of manually creating a unique ID for each cell for comparing object identity, we just use Ruby's built-in `equal?` method.

+### Heterogeneous list

+For keeping track of observers and reads, OCaml used an existential type.
+There is no such thing in Ruby and we just duck-type instead.